Learners' Knowledge and Understanding

 A key outcome of the programme was to support young people to better understand the democratic process, specifically the Welsh and UK political systems, the role of politicians and social and political issues.

-Understanding the welsh political system
+Understanding the Welsh political system

 There was a positive shift in learners’ knowledge and understanding of Welsh political systems.
 The number of learners who reported that they “understood how the Welsh political system works” increased by 20%, from 40% before the programme to 60% after.